Netcracker/KubeMarine/documentation/Installation.md

 #### Masked Variables

-It is possible to hold secrets in the environment variables.
+It is possible to hold secrets in environment variables.
-To hide value of an environment variable `PASSWORD`, define the following section in the inventory:
+To hide a value of an environment variable `PASSWORD`, define the following section in the inventory:

 ```yaml
 runtime_values: